lachlanc/py-ardx/public/content/eprimer.md

 ### Identifying:
 A little square with leads out the bottom and a button on the top.
 ### Things to watch out for:
-These are almost square so can be inserted 90 degrees off angle.
+These are almost square so can be inserted 90 degrees off angle which will make it appear always pressed.

 ### More Details:
 http://ardx.org/BUTT